pocomane/brewed-in-the-apocalypse/bita.md

   to the characters.
 You can.
 You can use the same clues of the __Tell imminent troubles__ , but make them irrevocable.

-You should skip the latter, only when there are alredy too much problematic events to handle in the fiction.
+You should skip the latter, only when there are already too much problematic events to handle in the fiction.
 The consequences of a previous __Tell imminent troubles__ are a perfect example of "Problematic situation".